dscroft/liascript_can_hacking/classroom.md

 >
 > **Make sure you are connected to the emulated CAN bus.**
 >
 > - The CAN bus status is shown at the top of the page.
+Please, scroll up and check that this is the case.
 >
 >   - It it says **Emulated**<!-- style="color: green;" --> then move on to the next step.
 > - If it says **Disconnected**<!-- style="color: red;" --> then you need to connect to the classroom.